ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 comments: true
 ---

 Most of video games require an ability to suspend action.
-There can be number of reasons to do so:
+There can be a number of reasons to do so:
-* we want to give player an access to set of menus like: game options, save, load etc.;
+* we want to give a player an access to pause menus like game options, save, load etc.;
-* game play itself might require opening full screen menus like maps, journals or inventory while allowing player not to worry on what is going on on the main scene;
+* the gameplay itself might require opening full-screen menus like maps, journals or inventory while allowing player not to worry about what is going on on the main scene;
 * or just to give a player an ability to take a rest without sacrificing victory.

 ## Simple implementation

-In my previous post In my previous post [Manipulating time]({% post_url 2018-03-26-manipulating-time %}) I described how you can use `Time.timeScale` field to manipulate the flow of time.
-The type of `Time.timeScale` is `float` so by invoking the following instruction in your script:
+In my previous post [Manipulating time]({% post_url 2018-03-26-manipulating-time %}) I described how you can use `Time.timeScale` field to manipulate the flow of time.
+The type of `Time.timeScale` is `float` so by invoking the following instruction in your script you will stop the clock entirely.

 ```
 Time.timeScale = 0;
 ```

-Yes, you guessed it, you will stop the clock entirely.
 It seems that implementing game pause is extremely simple.

-All we need is an class that will have two states: paused and unpaused and will alternate `timeScale` between `1.0f` and `0.0f` accordingly:
+All we need is a class that will have two states: paused and unpaused and will alternate `timeScale` between `1.0f` and `0.0f` accordingly:

 ```
 using UnityEngine;